 This course provides students with an in-depth knowledge of the principles and applications of biology.
 Topics include biochemistry, genetics, the structure and function of molecules and cells, metabolism, and energy transformation.
-Students apply these concepts using practical examples, facilitated discussions, and experiments conducted through hands-on labs.
+Students apply these concepts using practical examples, facilitated discussions, and experiments conducted through completion of virtual labs.
 This course is the first half of the general biology sequence, which is completed in BIO/351: General Biology II.

 This undergraduate course is 7 weeks.

 This course has a prerequisite.
 Please see details in the Prerequisite section below.

 Attendance and participation are mandatory in all university courses, and specific requirements may differ by course.
 If attendance requirements are not met, a student may be removed from the course.
 Please review the Course Attendance Policy in the Catalog for more information.